misoboute/instmeas/README.md

 CPU independent of its clock rate.

 This code has been tested on Windows and Linux using LLVM clang. g++ might also work.
 MSVC is not supported.
-Processors older than Intel Pentium are not supported.
+An x86-64 processor is required.

 ## Sample output
 ### Sample 1